Regulations and Trends

 EU Data Economy

 As part of the Digital Single Market strategy, the EU intends to nourish a data-driven economy where innovation becomes an increasingly significant factor.
-The EU innovation agenda aims to accelerate the development and scaling up of innovation across through a set of clear actions.
+The EU innovation agenda aims to accelerate the development and scaling up of innovation through a set of clear actions.

 The European Commission’s Communication on Building the European Data Economy highlights the need to address a number of emerging issues in the data economy like interoperability and standards and unjustified restrictions to the free movement of data.